xiumei/CPLabsENV/README.md

 ./build-all -install
 ```

-# Run your application
+## Run your application
 ```bash
 <path to labsEnv>/runapp [options]
 ```

 Options
 - node/rails, the app to run is Rails or Nodejs.
-Default is Rails.
+Default is 'rails'.
 - bundle/install, for Rails app, appending 'bundle' triggers 'bundle install'.
 For Node app, appending 'install' triggers 'npm install && bower install'.
 By default, bundle is appended.
 - rake, used in Rails app only to trigger 'rake db:migrate' task.
 - noproxy, no proxy container will be created.